2025 entry categories

 Each book can be entered in one or two categories.
 The categories are selected in the entry form during the entry process.

-You do not have to enter your book in the Book of the Year or Best Cover category – all books are automatically entered into these two.
+You do not have to enter your book for Book of the Year – all books are automatically entered for this award.
 The Book of the Year will be awarded from the subject category winners.
-There is no entry fee for these two categories.
+There is no entry fee for Book of the Year.

 Choose one or two of these categories to enter your book into: